-Any LECOM student who engages in suicidal behaviors and/or verbalizations must be evaluated by a LECOM approved psychiatrist, psychiatric resident or psychologist.
-The student can only resume their coursework, clinical rotation, or practice experience upon written documentation from the evaluating psychiatrist, psychiatric resident or psychologist which clearly and obviously states that the student is not a threat to himself/herself and is capable to return to the academic program.
+Any LECOM student who engages in suicidal behaviors and/or verbalizations must be evaluated by a LECOM approved psychiatrist, psychiatric resident, or psychologist.
+An individualized assessment will be made as to whether the student can continue with or resume their coursework, clinical rotation, or practice experience as described in Section 3.5.10 (Leave of Absence).

-Any LECOM student, regardless of campus or school, is required to take action, report, or intervene when an individual(s) is at potential risk of suicidal behavior.
-The scope of this policy includes any LECOM program, building, grounds, vehicles, rental space, affiliated hospitals or locations of official LECOM functions.
-Violations of this policy may result in discipline.
-LECOM adheres to a zero tolerance policy for suicide risk.
+Any LECOM student, regardless of campus or school, is required to report, take-action or intervene, if safe to do so, when another individual is at potential risk of suicidal behavior.
+Failure to do so may result in disciplinary action.
+The scope of this policy includes any LECOM program, building, grounds, vehicle, rental space, affiliated hospital, or location of official LECOM function.

-For the purpose of this policy, suicidal behavior is defined as direct or veiled statement(s), attempted act(s), threat(s), or gesture(s) in which a person engages or indicates they will engage in life threatening behavior(s) and/or harmful intentions toward themselves.
+For the purpose of this policy, suicidal behavior includes a direct or veiled statement, attempted act, threat, or gesture in which a person engages or indicates they will engage in life threatening behavior and/or harmful intentions toward themselves.